 Sign up with your carrier, some companies offer international plans starting at $4.99 a month.
 Although local calls abroad will be billed at international prices.

-Use your Laptop, smart phone or ipad as a phone
+Use your Laptop, Smartphone or Tablet as a phone

-Skype lets you make FREE voice and video calls from your computer, ipad or smart phone.
+Skype lets you make FREE voice and video calls from your computer, tablet or smartphone.
 Go to www.skype.com to sign up for free.
-WhatsApp also allows for FREE talk and text over wifi.
+WhatsApp also allows for FREE talk and text over Wi-Fi.
 Download the app.

 Roam online